Arnold Schnabel -- bachelor, brakeman, poet and recovering mental patient.

 “I’d love it if you would accompany me,” said Steve.
 “Miss Rathbone.”

-“Call me Charlotte,” she said, not lifting her eyes from my masterpiece.
+“Call me Charlotte,” she said, not lifting her eyes from my book of masterpieces.

 (Click here for our next chapter.
 Up-to-date listings of links to other episodes of Arnold Schnabel’s Railroad Train to Heaven, as well as to many of his fine poems, many of them suitable as wedding toasts, appear on the right hand side of this page.)